It’s your church

 Quiet Time.
 Life can be so very busy and stressful for a lot of people.
 Did you know that Apuldram church is open every day from Easter until the end of October (and Fishbourne Church is open every single day of the year)?
 You are more than welcome to just pop in, enjoy the peace and quiet, and simply let go of the business of life for a short while.
 You do not have to ‘do’ anything, but lots of folk find a little time alone works wonders for their stress levels.

-St. Mary’s at Apuldram, and St Peter and St. Mary’s at Fishbourne belong to you, so if you would like to find out more about any of the above, please do call me, The Revd.
-Canon Moira Wickens, on 01243 920346 for an informal discussion.
+St. Mary’s at Apuldram, and St Peter and St. Mary’s at Fishbourne belong to you, so if you would like to find out more about any of the above, please contact the Churchwarden during this time of interregnum.
 There are many options available for people, so please do not think that you have no choice.

 So please remember, it is indeed your church, all are welcome, and if you would like to check us out, do see the notice boards for the times of Sunday services or visit www.apuldramchurch.co.uk